 1. Ask for Assistance

-If you are moving due to a job change, be sure to ask your new employer if they offer any type of relocation assistance to help you cover costs of the move and resettlement into a new place.
-They just might so you don’t want to leave any funds, or help on the table.
+If you are moving because of a new job, be sure to ask your new employer if they offer any type of relocation assistance to help you cover move costs and resettlement into a new place.
+Depending on the city, they may also offer a cost of living increase.
+You don’t want to leave any funds or help on the table.

 2. Hoard Packing Materials

-Every time you visit the grocery store ask customer service for any heavy-duty boxes they still have after restocking their shelves.
-The liquor store is also a good place to get boxes that are segregated which makes packing glasses and knick-knacks much easier.
+Every time you visit the grocery store, ask customer service for any heavy-duty boxes they still have after restocking their shelves.
+The liquor store is also a good place to get segregated boxes, which makes packing glasses and knick-knacks much easier.
 Collect other materials like newspaper and bubble wrap from family and friends to prevent having to spend money on those types of packing materials.
 Old blankets are a great way to protect the furniture that’s going with you.